Douradoquara

-Location
+Geography

 The municipality is located in the region of the Alto Paranaíba, on the edge of the Emborcação Reservoir, which dams up the Paranaíba River.
 The elevation of the town center is 713 meters.
 Highway connections are made by BR-352, which connects to MG-190.
 Neighboring municipalities are: Catalão (N), Abadia dos Dourados (E) Monte Carmelo (S), and Grupiara (W).